THE ATGER MUSEUM

 in the studio of the painter Etienne Loys (1724–1788).

-An enlightened amateur, he traveled throughout Italy and
+An enlightened art lover, he traveled to Italy and throughout

-France, building up the bulk of his collection by
+France, building the bulk of his collection by

 A few months before his death, Xavier Atger